MrR0807/SpringCertification5.0/README.md

 # SpringCertification5.0
-My notes for preparing for Spring Professional Certification These sources were used to compile them:
+My notes for preparing for Spring Professional Certification.
+These sources were used to compile them:
 - Spring 5 Design Patterns
 - Spring in Action 4th edition